SeisComP/main/apps/fdsnws/descriptions/fdsnws.rst

   station was updated all children must be evaluated recursively.
 This operation would be much too expensive.
 * ``formatted``: boolean, default: ``false``
-* additional values of request parameters:
+* Additional values of request parameters:

   * format: